History of the Port of Tianjin: Reform and opening

-The export boom that followed the post-1979 Reform and Opening period put enormous pressure on the rickety port infrastructure of China.
+The export boom that followed the post-1978 reform and opening up period put enormous pressure on the rickety port infrastructure of China.
 Congestion became serious enough to force reform by the central government: on 1 June 1984, the Port of Tianjin was transferred from direct control of the Ministry of Communications to a "dual" system of shared central and local control.

 This devolution entailed transferring line operations, human resources and financial responsibility to the municipal government of Tianjin, while the ministry of transport retained strategic planning and coordination duties.
 On 19 July 1984, the Tianjin Port Bureau of the Department of Transportation was renamed the Port of Tianjin Authority (天津港务局, PTA).
 Critically, this new port authority was given a degree of relative financial autonomy (a policy called "以收抵支、以港养港” yǐ shōu dǐ zhī, yǐ gǎng yǎng gǎng (with income above expenditures, the port nurtures the port)), in essence allowing the port to finance expansion from retained earnings.

 Despite this partial liberalization, growth was very slow in the early 80's.
 The port was bedeviled by both land and capital shortages, until it became a relatively early recipient of World Bank infrastructure development loans, which financed the modernization and expansion of several wharves.
 With progressive commercial success and increasing access to capital, the Port started to expand fast in both size and capacity.